tomfrancix/Digital-Clock/README.md

 # Digital-Clock

-A small JavaScript and CSS project to make a digital clock.
+A simple digital clock that can be minified and included anywhere.

+(You may have to use CSS to scale the clock to fit accordingly)